Applying to the PHD Graduate Program

-- Resume: The School of Chemical Engineering does not require a resume be submitted with your application.
-However, if there is additional information you would like the admissions committee to consider, you are welcome to submit a resume.
+- Resume: The School of Chemical Engineering does require a resume be submitted with your application.

 Our application process is entirely electronic and requires submission of an application through the Purdue University Graduate School.
 The application does not need completed all at once.
 You may save your application at any point and finish at a later time.